sourcery-ai-bot/Fundamentals/day_05/day_05.md

 my_file.write("Here is a new line!")
 ```

 If you run the app, you'll notice it overwrites the file.
-Using what you know now, write some codes such that you can add a new line to a file without losing the file data.
+Using what you know now, write some code such that you can add a new line to a file without losing the file data.

 e.g. the result should be: